 Here are my “rhythms of rest” that I practice and recommend to you:

-A couple notes on this pattern so that you can understand how it works but then also adapt it to your life.
+A couple of notes on this pattern so that you can understand how it works and then also adapt it to your life.

-Second, don’t shortchange the time.
-Longer is better, but there’s a huge mental difference between 5 minutes of meditation and 30 minutes, between a 24-hour Sabbath and a 12 hour one, between a one-night retreat and two-night retreat, and between a one-week vacation and a two-week vacation.
-Give yourself enough time to be unhurried so your brain and body can fully relax without worrying about what comes next.
-In particular, I’ve found that it takes 2-3 days of vacation for me to “unwind” and in the last 2-3 days of vacation, my mind is starting to gear up for work.
-By taking a 2-week vacation, then, I ensure there’s one week in the middle where I can just relax.
+There’s a huge mental difference between 5 minutes of meditation and 30 minutes, between a 12 and 24-hour Sabbath, between a one-night retreat and two-night retreat, and between a one-week vacation and a two-week vacation.
+Plan enough time to be unhurried; your brain and body won’t fully relax if you’re worried about the next task or when it will come.
+In particular, I’ve found it takes 2-3 days of vacation to “unwind” and my mind begins to “wind up” the last 2-3 days.
+By taking a 2-week vacation, I ensure there’s one week in the middle where I can just relax.

-Third, getting out of your host country for vacation may sound odd, but it’s incredibly valuable to do.
-The reason for this is not because the other country will be easier to live in—it may be harder—but because you need distance from your stressors.
+Even if you don’t go back to your passport country, just getting out of your host country is incredibly important.
+The reason for this is not that another country will be easier to live in—it may actually be harder!—but because you need distance from your stressors.
 The psychologist and counselor authors of Ethnicity and Family Therapy write:

 Typically we tolerate differences when we are not under stress.
 In fact, we find them appealing.
 However, when stress is added to a system, our tolerance for difference diminishes.
 We become frustrated if we are not understood in ways that fit our wishes and expectations.

-Getting into a different country changes differences-that-stress-you into differences-that-delight you.
-It may cost more, but I encourage you to plan to vacation in a different country than where you live.
+Getting into a different country changes differences-that-stress-you into differences-that-delight-you.
+It may cost more, but I encourage you to vacation in a different country than where you live.
 The distance you create from your stressors will enable you to rest.

 Ensuring the time is restful